Morriseylab/SeuratViewer/README.md

 If you need help installing the above or getting started, refer to [this](https://deanattali.com/2015/05/09/setup-rstudio-shiny-server-digital-ocean/#install-r)

+Please note that certain sections might use functions that require the installation of R packages from our github page.
+The installation instructions have been provided below.
+The packages are
+ - scExtras - provides additional functions for single cell data processing like running dimension reduction methods like tsne, umap and diffusion maps and integrating seurat with [monocle](http://cole-trapnell-lab.github.io/monocle-release/) and [slingshot](https://bioconductor.org/packages/release/bioc/vignettes/slingshot/inst/doc/vignette.html)
+ - ligrec - function to compute ligand receptor pairs

 ## Installation
 For Linux, run the following commands in terminal
 ```